 The power inlet is a receptacle for supplying power to the controller.
 The unit is shipped with an external DC power supply unit (PSU).
 This PSU has extra protection against the electrical demand to drive motors.
 If the controller is powered by a third-party PSU, damage may occur.
-Please contact FlashCut CNC Support for information on an approved replacement.
+Please contact the Support Team for information on an approved replacement.

 Model Number Voltage (VDC) Amperage (A)

 501A Signal Generator 9 1.67

-5501-#-025-M 30 3

 5501-#-050-M 42.5 5